 First-year students starting Fall 2023 or later:

-For students who did not select a high-demand major on their UC Berkeley admissions application, the process for declaring a high-demand major will be through a review, rather than a minimum GPA requirement only.
-Students will have one opportunity to apply for a high-demand major, and will be required to have an alternate plan to declare a non-high-demand major as a back-up.
+- If you plan to change to a high-demand major after arriving at L&S*: For students who did not select a high-demand major on their UC Berkeley admissions application as their first choice or who wish to change to a different high-demand major, the process for declaring will be through a comprehensive review, rather than a minimum GPA requirement only.
+Students will have one opportunity to apply for a high-demand major, and will be required to have an alternate plan to declare a non-high-demand major as a back-up (more details at link below).

 Alternates to high demand majors